Differentiation Through Black-Box Quadratic Programming Solvers: Introduction

 We implement dQP as an open-source, minimal-overhead layer on top of \texttt{qpsolvers} \citep{qpsolvers2024}, enabling seamless integration with over 15 commercial and free solvers, and straightforward extension to additional ones.
 Our modular approach allows users to select the best solver for their task while providing differentiability.
 We evaluate dQP on a benchmark of over 2,000 diverse QPs and demonstrate superior performance compared to existing methods, particularly in large-scale structured sparse problems, as demonstrated in Figure~\ref{fig:structure}.

-\textbf{Our contributions:} \begin{enumerate}[leftmargin=*] \item We prove that QPs can be explicitly differentiated using only the primal solution via a reduced-dimension locally equivalent linear system determined by the active set. \item We design and implement a modular differentiable layer compatible with any QP solver, enabling plug-and-play flexibility.
-Our open-source code will be released publicly. \item We demonstrate state-of-the-art performance in solving and differentiating large-scale, sparse QPs. \end{enumerate}
+\textbf{Our contributions:} \begin{enumerate}[leftmargin=*] \item We design and implement a modular differentiable layer compatible with any QP solver.
+Our open-source code is available at \url{https://github.com/cwmagoon/dQP}. \item We demonstrate state-of-the-art performance in solving and differentiating large-scale, sparse QPs. \item We introduce an explicit, simplified characterization of a QP's solution and gradient in terms of its active constraints, which underpins our modular framework. \end{enumerate}